 Checkout Procedure When to Perform Where to Find the Procedure Who Must Perform the Procedure Trip Test At Installation Any time the System, the guarded machine, or any part of the application is altered.
-"Conduct a Trip Test" on page 39 Qualified Person Commissioning Checkout At Installation When changes are made to the System (for example, either a new configuration of the SGS or changes to the guarded machine).
-"Perform a Commissioning Checkout" on page 60 Qualified Person Shift/Daily Checkout At each shift change Machine setup change After the System is powered up During continuous machine run periods, perform this checkout at intervals not to exceed 24 hours.
-Daily Checkout Card (Banner p/n 203650) Record a copy of the checkout results and keep it in the appropriate place (for example, near or on the machine, or in the machine's technical file).
-Designated Person or Qualified Person Semi-Annual Checkout Every six months following the System's installation, or after changes are made to the System (either a new configuration of the SGS or changes to the machine).
-Semi-Annual Checkout Card (Banner p/n 203651) Record a copy of the checkout results and keep it in the appropriate place (for example, near or on the machine, or in the machine's technical file).
+"Conduct a Trip Test" on page 40 Qualified Person Commissioning Checkout At Installation Whenever changes are made to the System (for example, either a new configuration of the SGS or changes to the guarded machine).
+"Perform a Commissioning Checkout" on page 60 Qualified Person Shift/Daily Checkout At each shift change Machine setup change Whenever the System is powered up During continuous machine run periods, this checkout should be performed at intervals not to exceed 24 hours.
+Daily Checkout Card (Banner p/n 203650) A copy of the checkout results should be recorded and kept in the appropriate place (for example, near or on the machine, in the machine's technical file).
+Designated Person or Qualified Person Semi-Annual Checkout Every six months following System installation, or whenever changes are made to the System (either a new configuration of the SGS or changes to the machine).
+Semi-Annual Checkout Card (Banner p/n 203651) A copy of the checkout results should be recorded and kept in the appropriate place (for example, near or on the machine, in the machine's technical file).
 Qualified Person